Super-Protocol/docs/docs/developers/marketplace_GUI/first-steps.md

 :::info Step 1.
 Install Metamask.

 Download and install the Metamask browser extension from its [official website](https://metamask.io/).
 Create a new wallet or import your existing one during the setup process.
 Skip this step if you have Metamask already installed.
-If you need to import, you may go to Step 4 first.

 :::